sysdream/Protod/README.txt

 ----------------

 Protod is a tool able to extract Google's protobuf metadata from any binary file.
-This version has been designed to cover only Elf file format, but basically it should work on many other formats.
+This version has been designed to cover every file format.

 The goal of this tool is to recover serialized protobuf's metadata inserted at compilation time inside an executable, and to make it available as .proto